uniVocity/univocity-examples/README.md

 5. (optional) If your entities must also be written to, implement [CustomDataEntity](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/entity/custom/CustomDataEntity.java).
 You don't need to support all data modification operations;
 Simply return null and uniVocity will handle only the operations you implemented.
 Even with custom entities, you can enable database operations and load your data to uniVocity's in-memory database.
-If that is the case, you can implement only the `deleteAll()` and `write()` methods: at the end of a transaction, uniVocity will automatically invoke these methods and dump all contents in its in-memory database into your custom entity.
+If that is the case, you can implement only the `deleteAll()` and `write()` methods: at the end of a transaction, uniVocity will automatically invoke these methods and dump all contents of its in-memory database into your custom entity.
 This way you won't need to implement the `update()` and `delete()` operations, which can be tricky in structures such as text files.

 6. (optional) If you want to be able to execute some form of querying against your data store, implement [CustomQuery](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/entity/custom/CustomQuery.java).
 A query does not need to be a SQL statement.
 It can